gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScannerConfiguration.md

 ```

 ### -JustificationMessage
-Specifies the justification reason for lowering the classification label or removing protection, if the Azure Information Protection policy requires users to supply this information.
+Specify the justification reason for lowering the classification label or removing protection, if the Azure Information Protection policy requires users to supply this information.

 If setting a label triggers the justification and this reason is not supplied, the label is not applied.
+In this case, the status displayed in the error log and debug log is "Skipped" with the comment "Justification required".

 ```yaml
 Type: String